 But the road of political ideology and programs is no more useful to the project of subversion.
 Because this project is the transformation of existence in a way that destroys all domination and exploitation, it is inherently anti-political.
+Freedom, conceived politically, is either an empty slogan aimed at winning the approval of the ruled (that American "freedom" for which Bush is fighting by bombing Afghanistan and signing increasingly repressive laws into effect) or merely one end of a continuum with domination.
+Freedom and domination become quantitative - matters of degree - and the former is increased by decreasing the latter.
+It is precisely this sort of thinking that caused Kropotkin to support the Allies in the first world war and that provides the basis for every reformist project.
+But if freedom is not merely a question of degrees of domination - if bigger cages and longer chains do not mean greater freedom, but merely the appearance of greater moconscious project of revolt and transformation on this level, all attempts to change the world remain basically cosmetic - putting band-aids on gangrenous ulcers.

-Freedom, conceived politically, is either an empty slogan aimed at winning the approval of the ruled (that American "freedom" for which Bush is fighting by bombing Afghanistan and signing increasingly repressive projects - the occupation of abandoned spaces, the sharing of free food, the publication of a bimonthly anarchist periodical, sabotage, pirate radio stations, demonstrations, attacks against the institutions of domination - lose their meaning, becoming merely more hustle and bustle in a confused and confusing world.
+Without an intentional projectuality toward freedom and revolt here and now a myriad of potentially worthy projects - the occupation of abandoned spaces, the sharing of free food, the publication of a bimonthly anarchist periodical, sabotage, pirate radio stations, demonstrations, attacks against the institutions of domination - lose their meaning, becoming merely more hustle and bustle in a confused and confusing world.
 It is the conscious decision to reappropriate life in defiance of the present reality that can give these activities a revolutionary significance, because this is what provides the link between the various activities that make up an insurgent life.

 Making such a decision challenges us to figure out how to realize it practically, and such a realization is not just a matter of involving ourselves in a variety of projects of action.
 It also, and more essentially, means creating one's life as a tension toward freedom, thus providing a context for the actions we take, a basis for analysis.
 Furthermore, such a decision takes our revolt beyond the political.
 The conscious desire for total freedom requires a transformation of ourselves and our relationships in the context of revolutionary struggle.
 It becomes necessary not merely to rush into this, that and the other activity, but to grasp and learn to use all of those tools that we can take as our own and use against the current existence based on domination, in particular, analyses of the world and our activity in it, relationships of affinity and an indomitable spirit.
-It also becomes necessary to recognize and resolutely avoid those tools of social change offered by the current order that can only reinforce the logic of domination and submission delegation, negotiation, petition, evangelism, the creation life back in its totality, a decision that requires just the sort of ferocity that will be necessary to demolish this society.
-And such a decision will transform all one's relationships, demanding a clarity that will leave no room for submission to the demands of social protocol, disrespectful tolerance or pity for those who fear the energy of unchanneled desire more than its suppression.
-In making this decision (and the decision is only truly made as one acts to realize it), one is completely rejecting the logic of submission that dominates most relationships.
+It also becomes necessary to recognize and resolutely avoid those tools of social change offered by the current order that can only reinforce the logic of domination and submission - delegation, negotiation, petition, evangelism, the creation of media images of ourselves, and so on.
+These latter tools precisely rethose who make it.
+The logic of submission - the logic that the social order seeks to impose on the exploited - is a logic of passivity, of resignation to the mediocre existence offered by this order.
+According to this logic, life is something that happens to us, that we simply "make the best of", a perspective that defeats us before we've begun to struggle.